Possibilistic inferential models: a review: Background and motivation

 This is relevant to the present goal of uncertainty quantification about $\Theta$ because, with {\em a priori} ignorance, epistemic uncertainty dominates.
 From this perspective, the idea that data is sufficiently informative to justify a mapping from the vacuous imprecise prior---complete ignorance---to a posterior that's both fully precise and reliable is completely unrealistic. {\em Imprecision is imperative}.
 Indeed, the generalized Bayes rule of \citet{walley1991} applied to a fully vacuous prior returns a vacuous posterior, meaning it's impossible to learn (in a Bayesian way) when one is {\em a priori} ignorant; see, also, \citet{kyburg1987}, \citet{walley2002}, and, more recently, \citet{gong.meng.update}.
 Non-Bayesian learning isn't susceptible to such criticism, but this upper hand apparently comes at the rather steep price of having to abandon probabilism altogether in favor of procedures with no natural fixed-data uncertainty quantification interpretation; see Zabell's quote on page~\pageref{quote:zabell}.

 My claim is, however, is that many of these non-Bayesian learning strategies do correspond to imprecise-probabilistic or, more specifically, {\em possibilistic} uncertainty quantification, it's just that no one has realized it.
-Although imprecise probability theory didn't exist when the work in \citet{fisher1973} was developed, there are passages that suggests Fisher may have anticipated an inexact or imprecise probability theory: \begin{itemize} \item ``[A p-value] is more primitive, or elemental than, and does not justify, any exact probability statement about the proposition'' (ibid., p.~46) \item ``It is clear, however, that no exact probability statements can be based on [confidence limits]'' (ibid., p.~74) \end{itemize} Presumably, non-Bayesians aren't opposed to fixed-data uncertainty quantification interpretations, they just don't know how to justify this without going a Bayesian route and possibly jeopardizing reliability.
+Although imprecise probability theory didn't exist when Fisher was active, there are passages in his texts that suggests he may have anticipated an inexact or imprecise probability theory: \begin{itemize} \item ``[A p-value] is more primitive, or elemental than, and does not justify, any exact probability statement about the proposition'' \citep[][p.~46]{fisher1973} \item ``It is clear, however, that no exact probability statements can be based on [confidence limits]'' (ibid., p.~74) \end{itemize} Presumably, non-Bayesians aren't opposed to fixed-data uncertainty quantification interpretations, they just don't know how to justify this without going a Bayesian route and possibly jeopardizing reliability.
 The developments described below show how to get possibilistic uncertainty quantification that is both reliable and efficient.